Oliguria Clinical Presentation

 Hypertension is common, especially in acute glomerulonephritis, and may be secondary to volume overload and alterations in vascular tone.

-Although many children with hypertension are asymptomatic, encountering patients with signs of congestive heart failure, visual disturbances, or encephalopathy is common.
+Although many children with hypertension are asymptomatic, encountering patients with signs of congestive heart failure, visual disturbances, or encephalopathy is not uncommon.

 Signs specific to the underlying renal disease